 “You can’t out-exercise a bad diet” is a saying that is used a lot in the fitness industry, but it is absolutely true!

-We have seen a lot of new clients coming through our doors this month, which is unusual for August, and when we go through the initial consultation with a new client we always emphasise how important it is for them to work on their nutrition as well as their exercise.
+We have seen a lot of new clients coming through our doors this month, which is unusual for this time of year, and when we go through the initial consultation with a new client we always emphasise how important it is for them to work on their nutrition as well as their exercise.

 Whatever you health and fitness goals are, to get the best results from your exercise you must work on what you eat and drink just as much, if not more, than just your exercise.